thomasbhatia/opendpi-netfilter/README.md

         iptables -m opendpi --help

-Note that the list is long, you best try: "iptables -m opendpi --help | more"
+Note that the list is long, use 'more': "iptables -m opendpi --help | more"

 An example rule would be (as root):